lnsongxf/dimeanalytics/_MkDocs/docs/software.md

 DIME members are allowed to utilize [Dropbox](https://www.dropbox.com/h) on personal and World Bank computers.
 Contact DIME Analytics to request an installation on a Bank machine, or start using your personal machine right away.

-## Remote Access
+## Videoconferencing and Remote Access

+The World Bank provides a WebEx subscription to all staff.
+You can access your account at the [corporate WebEx portal](http://worldbankgroup.webex.com) using your logon token.
+You can also use the desktop and mobile apps on Bank or personal machines without additional restriction.

-You should be able to access a World Bank desktop from your personal computer using [Citrix Workspace](https://www.citrix.com/downloads/workspace-app/).
+You are also able to access a World Bank desktop from any personal computer using [Citrix Workspace](https://www.citrix.com/downloads/workspace-app/).
 You should log in using your UPI and token, and you will have the option to load a virtual desktop from any location.

 ## Stata & R